 Your best next step is researching what your current monthly mortgage rate is.
 If you really must sell, consider paying off extra each month to increase the equity you’ll have in the home by the time you do sell.

-You’ll also want to do some research on the current market and what apartments similar to yours are selling for which price.
+You’ll also want to research the current market and what apartments similar to yours are selling for which price.
 You’ll want to make sure you did not overpay when you purchased your home.
-If you sell too quickly, and not at the right price, you could end up losing money on the sale.
+If you sell too quickly and not at the right price, you could end up losing money on the sale.
 But if apartments on your street are trading much higher than what you paid, it’s an excellent time to list yours.